-Cree East consists of approximately 58,000 hectares of mineral claims in the Athabasca.
+Cree East consists of approximately 56,000 hectares of mineral claims in the Athabasca.
 In December 2007, the Company formed the CKU Partnership with the Korean Consortium to develop Cree East.
 Under the terms of agreements, the Korean Consortium will invest \$19 million towards the earn-in of a 50% ownership interest in the CKU Partnership over a four year period.
-As of October 31, 2010, the Korean Consortium has contributed \$14.3 million (April 30, 2010: \$12.6 million) and holds a 43.7% interest (April 30, 2010: 40.6%) in the CKU Partnership.
-The Company acts as the operator for the exploration project and earns a management fee of 10% of the exploration expenditures incurred.
+In December, 2010, the Company received \$4.68 million in funds from the Korean Consortium for a total of \$19.0 million towards the earn-in commitment for the Cree Lake project.
+The Korean Consortium holds a 50% participating interest in the CKU Partnership.
+The Company acts as the project operator and earns a management fee of 10% based on the expenditure incurred.